 I realised I wanted to pursue using my creative skills and I began by training as a theatrical costume maker in Liverpool.
 Working at Glyndebourne Opera House brought me to Sussex and ultimately to Brighton where I have lived for the past 25 years.

 While working as a pattern cutter at Glyndebourne I realized I loved to share my knowledge with others and encouraging them to try new skills.
 This led me to taking a teaching qualification and I began a career in Adult education.
 In 2012 I established Brighton Fashion and Textile School where I teach the City & Guilds qualifications in patchwork and quilting.

 It was while I was studying for my C&G qualification back in 2009 that I discovered the work of Chunghie Lee a Korean textile artist and teacher.
 It was her work No Name Woman at the Festival of Quilts that introduced me to Bojagi (Korean wrapping cloths) and since then I have been researching this textile tradition.
-When I attended the Korean Bojagi Forum in Suwon in Korea in 2016 I was able to begin my research in earnest learning about the historical and cultural traditions of this wonderful textile art.
+When I attended the Korean Bojagi Forum in Suwon in Korea in 2016 I was able to carry out more indepth research about the historical and cultural traditions of this wonderful textile art.

-Walking in the countryside I find that the stresses of a working week can drop away and ideas can begin to grow.
+My own work is often inspired by walking in the countryside where I find that the stresses of a working week can drop away and ideas can begin to grow.
 Evening walks in mid-summer can be an inspiring time for me to observe the effects of light fading slowly into darkness.